warmcat/gitohashi/README.md

  - No per-page forking... no cgi... no subprocesses... persistant daemon architecture

+ - Server-side rendering: pages are complete HTML direct from the server, no client JS needed.
+The job pipeline still produces JSON internally, but it is rendered to HTML server-side (with server-side markdown and i18n) before it is cached and served.
+Bots, text browsers and JS-disabled browsers get the full site.
+Client JS is optional enhancement only.

  - Can optionally serve http[s] directly over http/1.1 and http/2, and / or
    serve locally on per-vhost unix socket for integration with existing Apache / lighttpd etc server + mod_proxy

  - Only needs configuration per-vhost in JSON, the repo configuration and access control is taken from gitolite config.

- - Clientside JS, CSS and HTML are provided, along with Markdown parsing and syntax highlighting JS to present the JSON + HTML in a modern and responsive way.
+ - CSS and HTML templates are provided along with a C markdown renderer to present the content in a modern and responsive way.
 SVG icons provided.
 Customizing the css and HTML template encouraged.

- - Transparent caching at JSON block level, keyed using global repository ref state... cache invalidated when any ref updated.
+ - Transparent caching at rendered-HTML block level, keyed using global repository ref state and the client locale... cache invalidated when any ref updated.
 ETAG browser cache validation supported as well.
-Ref hash based cache invalidation, not time- based, so no cached view more than a few seconds out of date.
+Ref hash based cache invalidation, not time-based, so no cached view more than a few seconds out of date.

  - Multiple vhosts natively supported; each can have their own template html / css and gitolite ACL "user" name for automatic repo permissions